alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 <h3>AuthManager Sign In Flow</h3>

-Let's perform a fully synchronized sign-in on the `AuthManager`.
+Let's perform a fully synchronized sign-in on the `AuthManager` in 3 steps.

 Here's the sign-in method signature: